-The circuit-breaker generally has a mechanism which, when in the closed position, bolds the contacts together.
+The circuit-breaker generally has a mechanism which, when in the closed position, holds the contacts together.
 The 'contacts are separated when the release mechanism of the circuit-breaker is operated by hand or automatically by magnetic means.
 The circuitbreaker with magnetic 'tripping' (the term used to indicate the opening of the device) employs a solenoid, which is an air cooled coil.
-In the hollow of the coil is located an iron cylinder stached to a trip mechanism consisting of a series of pivoted links.
-When the circuitbreaker is closed, the main current passes through the solenoid.
-When the circuit rises showe a certain value (due to an overload or a fault), the cylinder moves within the solenoid to cause the attached linkage to collapse and, in turn, separate the circuit-breaker contacts.
+In the hollow of the coil is located an iron cylinder attached to a trip mechanism consisting of a series of pivoted links.
+When the circuit-breaker is closed, the main current passes through the solenoid.
+When the circuit rises above a certain value (due to an overload or a fault), the cylinder moves within the solenoid to cause the attached linkage to collapse and, in turn, separate the circuit-breaker contacts.

 Circuit-breakers are used in many installations in place of fuses because of a number of definite advantages.
 First, in the event of an overload or fault all poles of the circuit are positively disconnected.
 The devices are also capable of remote control by push buttons, by under-voltage release coils, or by earth-leakage trip coils.
 The overcurrent setting of the circuit-breakers can be adjusted to suit the load conditions of the circuit to be controlled.
-Time-lag devices can also be introduced so that the time taken for tripping can be delayed because, in some instances, a fault can clear itself and so avoid the need for a circuitbreaker to disconnect not only the faulty circuit, but other healthy circuits which may be associated with it.
-The time-lag facility is also useful in motor circuits, to allow the circuitto attain its normal speed.
-After they have tripped, circuit-breakers can be closed mediately without loss oftime.
-Circuit-breaker contacts separate either in air or in coulating oil.
+Time-lag devices can also be introduced so that the time taken for tripping can be delayed because, in some instances, a fault can clear itself and so avoid the need for a circuit-breaker to disconnect not only the faulty circuit, but other healthy circuits which may be associated with it.
+The time-lag facility is also useful in motor circuits, to allow the circuitbreaker to stay closed while the motor takes the high initial starting current during the runup to attain its normal speed.
+After they have tripped, circuit-breakers can be closed immediately without loss oftime.
+Circuit-breaker contacts separate either in air or in insulating oil.

-In certain circumstances, circuit-breakers must be used with 'back-up' protection, the involves the provision of HBC (high breaking capacity) fuses in the main circuitmaker circuit.
-In this instance, an extremely heavy over current, such as is caused by a non circuit, is handled by the fuses, to leave the circuit-breaker to deal with the over ments caused by overloads in increasing use for modem electrical installations is the miniature circuitbreaker (MCB).
-It is used as an alternative to the fuse, and has certain matages: it can be reset or reclosed easily; it gives a close degree of small over current protection (the tripping factor is 1.1); it will trip on a small sustained over current, but not a harmless transient over current such as a switching surge.
+In certain circumstances, circuit-breakers must be used with 'back-up' protection, which involves the provision of HBC (high breaking capacity) fuses in the main circuit-breaker circuit.
+In this instance, an extremely heavy over current, such as is caused by a short circuit, is handled by the fuses, to leave the circuit-breaker to deal with the over currents caused by overloads in increasing use for modem electrical installations is the miniature circuitbreaker (MCB).
+It is used as an alternative to the fuse, and has certain advantages: it can be reset or reclosed easily; it gives a close degree of small over current protection (the tripping factor is 1.1); it will trip on a small sustained over current, but not on a harmless transient over current such as a switching surge.
 For all applications the MCB tends to give much better overall protection against both fire and shock risks than can be obtained with the use of normal IIBC or rewirable fuses.
-Miniature circuit-breakers are mailable in distribution-board units for final circuit protection.
+Miniature circuit-breakers are available in distribution-board units for final circuit protection.

-One main disadvantage of the MCB is the initial cost, although it has the longterm dvantage.
-There is also tendency for the tripping mechanism to stick or become sluggish operation after long periods of inaction it is recommended that the MCB be tripped at requent intervals to 'ease the springs' and so ensure that it performs its prescribed duty with damage either to itself or to the circuit it protects.
+One main disadvantage of the MCB is the initial cost, although it has the longterm advantage.
+There is also tendency for the tripping mechanism to stick or become sluggish in operation after long periods of inaction it is recommended that the MCB be tripped at frequent intervals to 'ease the springs' and so ensure that it performs its prescribed duty with no damage either to itself or to the circuit it protects.